oluwaseunadenuga/grc_project/README.md

 A leading tech corporation client experienced a sophisticated cyberattack by a notorious Advanced Persistent Threat (APT) group known as APT34.
 The attack, believed to be sponsored by a foreign government, has left the organisation's network compromised and valuable customer data and intellectual property have been stolen.

 ## OBJECTIVES
-- **The objective of this project is to help the client conduct an initial investigation into APT34 and evaluate the potential impact of the attack on the organisation:**.
+- Conduct an initial investigation into APT34 and evaluate the potential impact of the attack on the organisation:**.
 - **Produce a comprehensive report documenting my findings and outlining key recommendations to improve the organisation's cybersecurity posture:**

 ## TASKS
 - **Utilise various Open-source Intelligence(OSINT)tools and techniques to gather information on APT34**
-- Apply the MITRE ATT&CK Framework to identify and categorise, to develop a comprehensive defence strategy to protect the client's networks and systems against future attacks.
+- Apply the MITRE ATT&CK Framework to identify and categorise to develop a comprehensive defence strategy to protect the client's networks and systems against future attacks.
 - **Provide answers to the following questions**
 - **What is their history?:**
 - **Which nation/state are they associated with?:**